lirsacc/siren-chorus/README.md

 ## Why?

-I've recently found myself in multiple meetings editing diagram with multiple people as we work through a problem and felt the need for this.
+I've recently found myself in multiple meetings editing diagram with multiple people as we work through a problem and felt the need for this as the [Mermaid Live Editor](https://mermaid.live/edit) doesn't support this.
 It's also a good opportunity to play with WebRTC and CRDTs.

 Other options: